message-manager-discord/bot/docs/INDEX.md

 {% hint style="warning" %}
 These docs are being depreciated.
-Please use https://message.anothercat.me/docs instead.
+Please use the [new docs](https://message.anothercat.me/docs) instead.
 {% endhint %}

 # Introduction